Term Plans

 Administration: The Social Security Administration manages Social security in the USA, handling benefits, eligibility, and overall program operations.

-Cost of Living Adjustments (COLA): Benefits may increase periodically to keep up with inflation, helping recipients maintain their purchasing power over time.
+Cost of Living Adjustments (COLA): Social security benefits may increase periodically to keep up with inflation, helping recipients maintain their purchasing power over time.

 Future Uncertainty: There are ongoing discussions about the long-term sustainability of the system, including potential reforms to ensure continued support for future generations.